ShawnBaker/RPiCameraViewer/README.md

 all other images by [Oxygen Team](http://www.oxygen-icons.org).

 ## Raspberry Pi Instructions

-This program plays the raw H.264 video from a Raspberry Pi.

 Use the **raspivid** program to generate the video stream and the **nc** program to send the stream out over a specific port.